-- 29.1 The Council adopts the key recommendations of CIPFA's Treasury Management in the Public Services: Code of Practice 2001 (as amended). - 29.2 Accordingly, the Council will create and maintain, as the cornerstones for effective treasury management: - a Treasury Management Policy Statement, stating the policies and objectives of its treasury management activities;
+- 29.1 The Council adopts the key recommendations of CIPFA's Treasury Management in the Public Services: Code of Practice 2009 (as subsequently revised). - 29.2 Accordingly, this Council will create and maintain, as the cornerstones for effective treasury management: - a Treasury Management Policy Statement, stating the policies, objectives and approach to risk management of its treasury management activities;

-- suitable Treasury Management Practices, setting the manner in which the Council will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities. - 29.3 The Policy and Resources Committee will receive reports on the Council's treasury management policies, practices and activities, including, as a minimum, an annual strategy and plan in advance of the year, a mid-year report, and an annual report after its close, in the form set out in the Treasury Management Practices. - 29.4 The Council delegates responsibility for the implementation and monitoring of its treasury management policies and practices to the Policy and Resources Committee, and for the execution and administration of treasury management decisions to the Director of Finance, who will act in accordance with the Council's Policy Statement and Treasury Management Practices, and CIPFA's Standard of Professional Practice on Treasury Management. - 29.5 All borrowing and lending will be effected in the name of the Council. - 29.6 The Director of Finance will be the Council's registrar of stocks, bonds and mortgages granted by the Council, and will maintain records of all borrowing of money by the Council. - 29.7 The Director of Finance will be responsible for ensuring the Council's compliance with CIPFA's Prudential Code for Capital Finance in Local Authorities, including the preparation and monitoring of prudential indicators.
+- suitable Treasury Management Practices, setting out the manner in which the Council will seek to achieve those policies and objectives, and prescribing how it will manage and control those activities. - 29.3 The Council will receive reports on the Council's treasury management policies, practices, and activities, including, as a minimum, an annual strategy and plan in advance of the year, a mid-year report, and an annual report after its close, in the form prescribed in its Treasury Management Practices. - 29.4 The Executive shall have responsibility for the implementation and regular monitoring of the Council's treasury management policies and practices.
+The Chief Finance Officer shall be responsible for the execution and administration of treasury management decisions.
+The Chief Finance Officer will act in accordance with the Council's Policy Statement and Treasury Management Practices, and CIPFA's Standard of Professional Practice on Treasury Management. - 29.5 The Executive shall be responsible for ensuring effective scrutiny of the treasury management strategy and policies. - 29.6 All borrowing and lending will be effected in the name of the Council. - 29.7 The Chief Finance Officer will be the Council's registrar of stocks, bonds, and mortgages granted by the Council, and will maintain records of all borrowing of money by the Council. - 29.8 The Chief Finance Officer will be responsible for ensuring the Council's compliance with CIPFA's Prudential Code for Capital Finance in Local Authorities, including the preparation and monitoring if prudential indicators.

-SECTION H: IMPRESTS, ADVANCES AND OTHER FUNDS
+SECTION H : IMPRESTS, ADVANCES, AND OTHER FUNDS

-30. IMPRESTS/ PETTY CASH
+30. IMPRESTS / PETTY CASH

-- 30.1 The Director of Finance will provide an amount of money, called an imprest, for nominated Officers of the Council, for the purpose of paying for minor petty cash expenditure. - 30.2 Imprests will be operated in accordance with detailed procedures issued by the Director of Finance.
+- 30.1 The Chief Finance Officer will provide an amount of money, called an imprest, to nominated Officers of the Council, for the purpose of paying for minor petty cash expenditure. - 30.2 Imprests will be operated in accordance with detailed procedures issued by the Chief Finance Officer.